Wednesday, January 31, 2007

 Meanwhile, two senior Saudi clerics declared this month that Shiites were infidels and heretics, describing them as "the most vicious enemy of Muslims."

 As for the open battle, look no further than Lebanon.
 What began as a mainly political struggle between the Hezbollah (Shia)-led opposition and the Sunni/Christian/Druze government of Fouad Siniora is taking an increasing sectarian tone in spontaneous clashes between the youngest of Lebanon's citizens.
 The Beirut Arab University tiff that turned into an all-out deadly battle raised fears the Sunni-Shia clash was erupting without warning, among those with no memory of the civil war that devastated Lebanon for 15 years.
-Young, angry people fighting for what they believe to be their identity.

 Brace yourself, without strong intelligent leadership in the region to turn things around quickly, many say there can only be more conflict to come.